Audi Q5 35 TFSI Mk3

 Recalls and Technical Service Bulletins

-DC-DC converter and 48V battery management updates (early Mk3 production) Verify completed if applicable
+DC-DC converter and 48V battery management calibration update (early Mk3 production) Verify completed if applicable

-The Mk3 Q5 is a new platform and active TSB and software campaigns are evolving rapidly.
-Contact an Audi dealer with the VIN to verify all updates have been applied, particularly the KD2 (TSB 2079690) software baseline.
+The Mk3 Q5 is on a brand-new platform, and active TSBs and software campaigns are evolving rapidly.
+A critical seat belt pretensioner recall (NHTSA 25V-294) affects Q5 and SQ5 models built between July and December 2025, requiring free replacement of one or both front seat belt assemblies.
+Contact an Audi dealer with the VIN to verify all recalls and updates have been applied, particularly the KD2 software baseline and the seat belt recall.

 Warranty Status